TruthIran/HRANA_Report_Iranmassacre/README.md

 Following Iranian Government's Massacre in Januray 2026, HRANA, an reknown independent human rights organisation has issued a detailed report called , Crimson Winter, The report is available here: (https://www.en-hrana.org/the-crimson-winter-a-50-day-record-of-irans-2025-2026-nationwide-protests/).
 According to HRANA, this report includes an Appendix of over 4000 people killed by Iranian government officals in that period.

-Parisa Babaali, is a senior AI engineer at IBM and a chapter leader of NIAC NY (these are publc info about her, according to Niac website https://niacouncil.org/staff/parisa-babaali/).
-She has made an Instagram video (https://www.instagram.com/pbabaali/) where she claims she has reviewed this Appendix, and "there are 400 to 500 duplicate names in this report", thereby making a claim of over 400 to 500 people who HRANA has listed don't exist and are duplicates.
+Parisa Babaali, is a senior AI engineer at IBM and a chapter leader of NIAC NY (copied from her profile info publically available on Niac website https://niacouncil.org/staff/parisa-babaali/).
+She has made an Instagram video (https://www.instagram.com/pbabaali/) where she claims she has reviewed HRANA report, and "there are 400 to 500 duplicates" in the list of names of Iranians alledgedly mudered by the Iranian gvernment in this report", thereby making a claim that over 400 to 500 people who HRANA has listed, don't exist and are simply duplicates.

 We have respectfully asked Ms Babaali to release her analysis via X (former twitter) and Instagram to which she has not reponded.